sebastian-uriel-flores/terraform-azure-net-api/README.md

 az login --user [alias@myCompany.com] -password [password]
 ```

-Once you have signed in your Azure account, you have to indicate Azure Cli that you are working with the new Subscription, using the next commands:
+Once you have signed in your Azure account, you have to indicate Azure Cli that you are working with the new Subscription, using the next command:

 ```shell
 az account set --subscription [subscription name or id]
 ```

-Next, you have to create a Service Principal to give GitHub Actions permissions over the recently created subscription.
+Next, you have to create a Service Principal to give GitHub Actions permissions over the recently created Subscription.
 You can do this by running the next script in a your Terminal session:

 ```shell
 az ad sp create-for-rbac --name "[service principal name]" --role contributor --scopes /subscriptions/[subscription id]
 ```

-If the Service Principal has been created, the previous command will output the next object with the information of the new Service Principal:
+If the Service Principal has been created, the previous command will output the main information of the new Service Principal:
 ```json
 {
   "appId": "[application id]",